autumn-mck/site-astro/src/content/markdownPosts/blog/2025/posiwid/index.md

 I asked Eóin if the new model being developed plans to move towards an informed consent model, as otherwise it will not resolve the fundamental issue of locking treatment and support behind higher standards for trans people that create the waiting list issue in the first place.
 "Unfortunately, I do not yet have that level of insight in respect of the Gender Review Group's work which is confidential at this stage."

-Two weeks after my case was raised with the department directly, I was sent the response.
+Two weeks after my case was raised with the department directly, I was sent the response from Mike Nesbitt (UUP), the current Minister of Health.

 "Following significant engagement, my Department has developed a proposal for a new Lifespan Gender Service to create a more efficient patient pathway, a faster patient flow rate through endocrine, to ensure waiting lists decrease and patients receive the care they need in a timely way.